AdobeDocs/campaign.en/help/v8/dev/create-schema.md

    ![](assets/create_new_content.png)

-1. Define the settings for the contract table:
+1. Define the settings for the contract table.

+   As a best practice, create the table in the Cloud database by adding the `dataSource="nms:extAccount:ffda"` attribute.
+This attribute is added by default when creating a new table.

    ```
    <srcSchema created="YYYY-MM-DD HH:MM:SS.TZ" desc="Active contracts" img="crm:crm/mscrm/mscrm_account_16x16.png"